Rowner: History

 The 19th century Palmerston Forts of Fort Rowner, Fort Brockhurst, and Fort Grange, lie to the east and south.
 According to the Anglo-Saxon Chronicle, Henry I held court in the parish in 1114 before boarding to travel to his estates in Normandy.

 As the start of the 20th century the village of Rowner, only consisted of a small number of old cottages scattered over a long narrow strip of land, the southern and eastern portions of which had been bought by the War Office for the land defences of Portsmouth.

-Arriving by helicopter on 19 May 2000, Her Majesty Queen Elizabeth II, visited the engineering training centre at HMS Sultan in Rowner, taking the salute from 820 sailors, who were on parade with the Band of the Royal Marines.
+Arriving by helicopter on 19 May 2000, Queen Elizabeth II, visited the engineering training centre at HMS Sultan in Rowner, taking the salute from 820 sailors, who were on parade with the Band of the Royal Marines.

 On 6 December 1966, a new housing estate complete with a thousand new flats, maisonettes and houses was opened as accommodation for service personnel and their families, along with a shopping precinct, that earned this side of Rowner the nickname, "The Concrete Jungle".
 These properties eventually passed into the ownership of the local council and Housing Associations, but were largely demolished in the early part of the 21st century during the £145, 000, 000 Rowner Renewal Scheme, which provided hundreds of more modern homes and commercial dwellings.
 Rowner has one of the largest BMX courses in the south of England, allowing the Gosport BMX Club, to compete in, and host national events such as the HSBC UK National BMX Series.
 Commercial premises in Rowner include a Tesco Superstore, a Subway, and that of The Alver Valley Garden Centre.

 In 2011, Channel 4 filmed the Tony Robinson's God's And Monster's programme at Little Woodham 17th Century Village.
 In 2018, the same location was used for the BBC's Doctor Who episode The Witchfinders.

 In 1931 the civil parish had a population of 105.
 On 1 April 1932 the parish was abolished and merged with Alverstoke.
 It is now in the unparished area of Gosport.